Updated for 2020!

 *LTD: 3-ply anodized aluminum-aluminum-stainless.
 With this much aluminum, expect great performance--but not induction compatibility.

 *MC2: One of All-Clad's older and lines and its most affordable cookware line.
 2-ply with aluminum exterior and stainless interior.
 Great performance because of the thick aluminum layer; not induction compatible.

 TK: Thomas Keller collection.
 Tri-ply and D5, depending on pan and usage.
 Flat "universal" lids.
 New handles.
 Exclusive to Williams-Sonoma.

 *HA1/B1/NS1: Hard-anodized exterior with induction-compatible steel base and nonstick cooking surface.
 You can get several All-Clad pieces with nonstick surfaces, but the HA/B1/NS1 are the best option.
 Otherwise, you pay clad stainless prices for pieces that are going to wear out in just a few years.

-Note: For a more detailed discussion about All-Clad products and how they compare to other top-of-the-line cookware, see All-Clad Vs. Demeyere: Which Is Better?
+Note: For a more detailed discussion about All-Clad products and how they compare to other top-of-the-line cookware, see our Ultimate All-Clad Cookware Review or All-Clad Vs. Demeyere: Which Is Better?

 to buy the All-Clad tri-ply stainless cookware set:

 Tramontina is a Brazilian company, founded by an Italian immigrant about 100 years ago.
 In the USA, Tramontina is best known for their knives, but they also have a thriving cookware market.
 Their tri-ply clad stainless cookware is manufactured in China, but it is still a high quality product.